gofiber/fiber/docs/guide/docker.md

 ## Step 5 - profit

-Now you can run you docker image by the command:
+Now you can run the docker image using the command:
 ```bash
 docker run -p 3000:3000 <your_docker_image_tag>
 ```